 Guests of Babylonstoren find themselves transported back to the 18th century in South Africa's Drakenstein Valley.
 This prestigious property is a member of the Travel + Leisure 2011 It List, Fodor’s 100 Hotel Awards List 2012, and Condé Nast Traveler’s 2015 Gold List and has won countless awards for art, architecture, wine, and cuisine.
-Its wondrous historic buildings on the 200 hectare working farm are all anchored by a Cape Dutch manor house.
+Its wondrous historic buildings on the nearly 500-acre working farm are all anchored by a Cape Dutch manor house.

 When decor expert Karen Roos reimagined one of the best preserved farms in the area Babylonstoren, she kept the integrity of the stunning Cape Dutch architecture.
 Babylonstoren Hotel in South Africa is composed of the main home, a koornhuis storage for hay and grain, a quirky bell tower and a walled pen for farm fowl, among other historic buildings.
 Exteriors are kept in line with Cape Dutch standards: whitewashed walls with interesting gables and thatched roofs.
 A light and modern decor throughout is grounded by warm natural wood accents and an inviting fireplace in most of the suites.
 The luscious interiors have been featured in Elle Decor and other prestigious publications.
 Suite options include one or two bedrooms housed in the former service buildings that were converted into luxury accommodations.
 The five-bedroom Manor House has been fully restored to its colonial glory and is available for guests’ exclusive use.